 From athletics to badminton, hockey to swimming and weightlifting to mountain biking, the Gold Coast was the epicentre of 18 sports and seven para-sports as 70 nations compete for glory.

 But rather than becoming a couch-bound patriot, go for gold with this decathlon of outdoor experiences and events in Queensland.

 Diving (sans speedos)

-Commonwealth Games divers display acrobatic excellence while leaping from platforms of up to 10 metres, but in Tropical North Queensland you can take it to a whole new level with a 50-metre plunge at Australia’s only bungy experience – AJ Hackett Cairns.
-With a menu of 16 different jump styles including everything from a swan dive to a rooftop or BMX jump on offer, you can work your way up to the perfect 10 score.
+Commonwealth Games divers displayed acrobatic excellence while leaping from platforms of up to 10 metres, but in Tropical North Queensland you can take it to a whole new level with a 50-metre plunge at Australia’s only bungy experience – AJ Hackett Cairns.
+With a menu of 16 different jump styles including everything from a swan dive to a rooftop or BMX jump on the offer, you can work your way up to the perfect 10 score.

 1500m freestyle (turtle-pace)